kaori

 Template Parameters

-HandlerA class that implements a handler for paired-end data.
+Handler_A class that implements a handler for paired-end data.

 Parameters